Crystal Clear Waters: Best Spots for Snorkeling and Sunbathing

 Recent data from the Global Coral Reef Monitoring Network indicates that while many reefs are under stress, specific "hope spots" (protected areas with high resilience) are actually seeing a 10-15% increase in coral recruitment.
 Selecting these areas ensures you are seeing a thriving ecosystem rather than a bleaching event, which is vital for both ecological ethics and visual satisfaction.

-Common Pitfalls in Coastal Travel Planning
+Coastal Travel Planning

 Most travelers rely on filtered Instagram photos rather than real-time water quality data or seasonal currents.
 The biggest mistake is booking a snorkeling trip during the "shoulder season" without checking local wind patterns.
 High winds create "surge," which kicks up sediment and reduces a 30-meter visibility day to a disappointing 5-meter haze.